billimarie/bubblly/README.md

 # Bubbl.ly

 **Bubbl.ly** is a tactical RPG which makes **managing your Personal Finances fun**.
-This is a personal project to help me accomplish two things: get back into web development, & better understand capital, stocks, IRAs, budgeting :smile_cat:
+This is a personal project to help me accomplish three long-term goals: get stronger at web development, experiment with game development, & better understand capital, stocks, IRAs, budgeting :smile_cat:

 ## Updates